 Brandt is an Assistant Professor in the Philosophy Department of the National University of Ireland (Maynooth), also known as Maynooth University.
 He is an occasional lecturer on ICT ethics and web analytics in the Department of Computer Science.

 Having spent many years hand-coding, Brandt is now a passionate WordPress technician, running roughly a dozen sites for himself and various research and not-for-profit organisations.
 His current focus is customisation of the new WordPress editor so as to lock users into formal pre-designed CSS styles.
 He is familiar (but unhappy) with Drupal.
-He also enjoys playing with Moodle.
-He maintains a watching brief on W3C and ISO standards developments and is currently exploring ISO 37122, an initiative for assessing the development of smart cities.
+He also enjoys “playing” with Moodle, which must hold a record for incomplete documentation.